frederikdesmedt/lecture_notes/cpl.md

 Note how in Java there is no **"method shadowing"**, rather there is overriding, where both the superclass and the subclass go to the method implementation of the subclass.

+Case study: Golang
+---

+No circular dependencies permitted in packages, i.e., the dependency graph is a DAG.

+Size of an array is part of its type.

+Pointers in Go have similar semantics as in C, yet there is less you can do with them, e.g., pointer arithmetic.
+This is nice because it allows us to easily understand Go-code and the semantics of language itself!

+Further simplifications are that you can get the fields of a struct using dot notation, both for the value itself and for the pointer.

+Providing a pointer as a receiver allows us to mutate the object the function is called on.

+**Question:** Can we mutate an object if we (only) have a value to it (not a pointer) in our receiver?

+The interface system is nice, but it can be annoying if you would like to figure out which interfaces some struct "implements" (or the opposite).
+We should expect the IDE to help us with this.

+If the **main routine** stops, all other goroutines are terminated as well.

+**Question:** When does the `for ... range ...` loop end?
+Does it end when the cannel is closed and all data is out of the buffer (if any)?
+Or does it loop until there is no immediate element in the channel?